ShriyaA/resume-website/content/publication/acl-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Shib Dasgupta
-  - Tejas Chheda
+  - Michael Boratko
-  - Dinesh Kandula
+  - Siddhartha Mishra
-  - Nishant Yadav
+  - Shriya Atmakuri
-  - Hessel Tuinhof
+  - Dhruvesh Patel
-  - Taesung Lee
+  - Xiang Lorraine Lee
+  - Andrew McCallum

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'
-  - 'Equal contribution'

-date: '2022-09-01T00:00:00Z'
+date: '2022-05-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).